ahnaf000/Covid-19-Viral-Pneumonia-Detector-Depp-CNN-/README.md

 Check out **Summary.pdf** for an overall overview of the project

-Check out **Main.ipynb** for more details about the implementation of the mdoel from start to end.
+Check out **Main.ipynb** for more details about the implementation of the model from start to end.